How to Travel More in 2019

-Earmark your 2018 tax refund for a trip
+Earmark your tax refund check for a trip

 This may seem like a no-brainier but according to the US Travel Association, more than half (54%) of employees left vacation time unused last year.
 A former boss once announced in a team meeting that I was the only employee who used all my vacation time.
 At another job, a friend lost two weeks of vacation when it expired.
 You probably aren't being paid enough to begin with so stop being a work martyr and take advantage of what you're entitled to!

 How do you travel more if you work full-time?
 Up until recently, I worked a fairly traditional 9-5 at a non-profit focusing on increasing access to healthy foods in undeserved communities.
 I received the standard two-weeks of vacation but traveled far more frequently.
 When I was teaching nutrition in public schools, I still managed to visit Egypt & Jordan over winter break; escape to Bermuda for a 4-day weekend over Memorial Day; and lead TWO group trips to Cuba during the February and April school breaks.